sassoftware/viya4-deployment/CONTRIBUTING.md

 - **Hadolint** – for Dockerfile best practices
 - **ShellCheck** – for shell script issues
 - **Ansible-lint** – for Ansible playbook and role validation

+## Security Scans
+To ensure that all submissions meet our security and quality standards, we perform security scans using internal SAS infrastructure.
+Contributions might be subjected to security scans before they can be accepted.
+Reporting of any Common Vulnerabilities and Exposures (CVEs) that are detected is not available in this project at this time.